Summer Experience Award (SEA): Frequently Asked Questions

 A research supervisor must be a Faculty member or full-time research staff (Faculty Principal Investigator).
 Although Ph.D. students and/or postdocs may supervise some of the work, the official supervisor can not be a student or postdoc.
 Faculty members for this purpose include Professors, Associate Professors, Assistant Professors, Research Associates, Lecturers, Lectors, Instructors, Visiting Professors, Adjunct Professors, Clinical Professors, Museum Curators, Athletic Coaches, University Librarians, and Yale Summer Session Faculty across Yale College and Yale Graduate & Professional Schools.
 Research supervised solely by a postdoctoral scholar or Ph.D. student will not qualify.

 The following opportunities are examples of research at Yale University that would be eligible for SEA funding.

 - Working with a faculty member in a Yale Laboratory.

 - Assisting a faculty member with research for an upcoming book or other publication.

 - Working with a Yale Museum or Yale Gallery Curator in the research necessary for an upcoming exhibit.

 - Assisting a faculty member in the research necessary for an upcoming Yale theater production.

 - Assisting a faculty member with field research conducted within the United States.

-In order to be considered for SEA funding for a domestic experience, there can be no tuition component required from the student or financial compensation expected for the supervisor.
-There may be a program fee for international third-party internship providers.
+In order to be considered for SEA funding for a domestic experience, there can be no tuition component required from the student or financial compensation expected from the supervisor.
+There may be a program fee for a third-party internship provider.